Configuring pREST

 | `type` | Type that will receive the login, support for **body and http basic authentication** |

-| `encrypt` | Type of encryption used in password field, support for `MD5` **and** `SHA1` |
+| `encrypt` | Type of encryption used in password field. v2 default is `bcrypt`; also supports `MD5` and `SHA1` |

 | `table` | Table name we will consult *(query)* |